ocean-data-challenges/2022b_SSH_QG_mapping/README.md

  ![animation](figures/ssh_eval_movie.gif)  |  ![animation](figures/ssh_obs_nadirlike_movie.gif)

-## Understanding the data
+**Understanding the data**

-A notebook, that documents and illustrates the data, is available: [`understand_the_data.ipyn`](notebooks/understand_the_data.ipynb)
+A notebook that documents and illustrates the data is available: [`understand_the_data.ipyn`](notebooks/understand_the_data.ipynb)

 ## Baseline and evaluation

 ### Baseline
 The baseline mapping method is optimal interpolation (OI), in the spirit of the present-day standard for DUACS products provided by AVISO.
 OI is implemented in the [`perform_the_baseline`](notebooks/perform_the_baseline.ipynb) Jupyter notebook.
 The SSH reconstructions are saved as a NetCDF file in the `results` directory.
-The content of this directory is git-ignored.
+The content of this directory is git-ignored so you will have to run it yourself if you want later want to run `evaluate_the_baseline`, for instance.

 ### Evaluation

 The evaluation of the mapping methods is based on the comparison of the SSH reconstructions with the *reference* dataset.
 It includes two scores, one based on the Root-Mean-Square Error (RMSE), the other based on Fourier wavenumber spectra.
 A notebook, that documents and illustrates the diagnostics, is available: [`understand_the_diagnostics.ipynb`](notebooks/understand_the_diagnostics.ipynb).
-The evaluation notebook [`evaluate_the_baseline`](evaluate_the_baseline.ipynb) implements the computation of these two scores as they could appear in the leaderboard.
+The evaluation notebook [`evaluate_the_baseline`](evaluate_the_baseline.ipynb) implements the computation of these two scores as they appear in the leaderboard.
 The notebook also provides additional, graphical diagnostics based on RMSE and spectra.

 # 3. To get started